 Usually two weeks.

-This can last from one month to one year.
+There are also long term assignments.
+Those can last from one month to one year.
 Depending on the project, the duration can also be determined individually.
 This means that for certain projects the duration can be chosen freely.

 - Working in permaculture projects

 - Participation in peace projects (e.g. co-designing an anti-nuclear campaign)

 - Designing leisure activities for people with disabilities

 - Assistance with smaller music or art festivals